 In the last days mockers will come with their mocking, saying, ‘Where is the promise of His coming?
 For ever since the fathers fell asleep, all continues just as it was from the beginning of creation.’ … But according to His promise we are looking for new heavens and a new earth, in which righteousness dwells.

-(This was originally published as a short “Creation Corner” article in the 2015.1 (Winter) edition of First News)
+This was originally published as a short “Creation Corner” article in a church bulletin (2015.1 Winter edition of First News, Dayton Open Bible)